Stroke Network – Emergency Stroke Care

 A quicker stroke diagnosis can lead to earlier administration of the all-important, clot-breaking tPA drug.
 This could greatly reduce the number of disabling strokes.

-Warning signs of a stroke can include the sudden onset of:
+American Stroke Association lists several warning signs of a stroke.
+Signs can include the sudden onset of:

 - Numbness or weakness of the face, arm or leg, especially on one side of the body